 Dioxins are recognized to lead to liver disease, cancer, suppression of the immune system, and developmental toxicity, all of which could contribute to increases in mortality as well as to pain and other health problems with long-term consequences.
 Common infant exposures to dioxins in recent decades have been found to be scores to thousands of times higher than officially-established safe doses.
 For full text, including references to authoritative sources, go to Section 3.

 The ATSDR now ranks PCBs among the top five priority hazardous substances.
 The IARC has classified PCBs as carcinogenic, and multiple animal studies have found that PCBs cause liver damage as well as harm to the immune system, reproductive system, nervous system and endocrine system.
 Beginning in 1949, PCBs were used in building materials in concentrations up to 8,000 times the current maximum set by the EPA; in addition to emissions by those materials in structures built during the following three decades, exposures could have resulted from workers in construction and other fields bringing these chemicals into their homes on their skin and clothing, exposing their families.
-Childhood exposures to PCBs are known to have various effects that could lead to pain in adulthood, which in turn could lead to the greatly increased "deaths of despair" in midlife reported by Case and Deaton.
-Apparently even miniscule amounts of these toxins can have adverse neurological effects on primates, if the exposure is during development, as found in laboratory experiments.
+Childhood exposures to PCBs are known to have various effects that could lead to pain in adulthood, which could lead to use (and misuse) of pain-relieving substances, and which could lead to the greatly increased "deaths of despair" in midlife reported by Case and Deaton.
+Apparently even miniscule amounts of PCBs and dioxins can have adverse neurological effects on primates, if the exposure is during development, as found in laboratory experiments.

 For the complete text on this topic, including references to many supporting peer-reviewed studies, see Section 3.